 It’s when things go awry and we get knocked off the rails that we feel compelled to share our frustration.
 And social media channels offer the perfect and powerful channel for doing that in an immediate, far-reaching manner.

 In the course of conducting research for his new book, Hug Your Haters: How to Embrace Complaints and Keep Your Customers , Jay Baer discovered that about 40% of customer complaints happen in public.
 Jay buckets these complainers (or “haters”) into two categories: offstage and onstage.
-Offstage haters tend to lodge their initial complains in private, usually via telephone or email.
+Offstage haters tend to lodge their initial complaints in private, usually via telephone or email.
 You can guess where onstage haters prefer to air their complaints.
 Not only do they complain in more public forums—for example, on social media and review sites—they tend to complain more often than their offstage counterparts.

 Harness Social Media as Positive Outlet

 Maybe your company thinks it has no reason to worry.
 It turns out that many companies think they’re delivering a superior customer experience—but 48% of customers disagree with this assessment.

 Delivering a customer experience that meets—and exceeds—expectations is now table stakes and a top priority for more and more businesses.
 And with good reason.
 Positive customer experiences reduce customer attrition rates and boost loyalty.
 Satisfying customer expectations via social media drives even more business value.
 The companies joining their customers in these channels—and responding adeptly to quickly resolve issues—are reaping the rewards, as shown in the chart below.

 This—plus the fact that customers increasingly expect companies to answer their questions in socialized, or "Uberized," channels—helps explain why social media has become a key channel in the customer service strategies for more companies.
 No wonder Aberdeen’s research shows that 81% of businesses include these channels in their customer experience management programs.